 A pneumatic tire roller shall have a minimum rolling width of 5.5 ft.
-The roller shall be equipped with compaction tires, minimum size 7:50 by 15, exerting a uniform, average contact pressure from 50 to 90 psi uniformly over the pavement by adjusting ballast and tire inflation pressures.
+The roller shall be equipped with compaction tires, minimum size 7:50 by 15, exerting an average contact pressure from 50 to 90 psi uniformly over the pavement.

-The wheels on at least one axle shall be fully oscillating vertically, and mounted as to prevent scuffing of the pavements during rolling or turning operations.
+The wheels on at least one axle shall be fully oscillating vertically and mounted to prevent scuffing of the pavements during rolling or turning operations.
 Charts or tabulations showing the contact areas and pressures for the full range of tire inflation pressures and for the full range of tire loadings for each compactor shall be furnished to the Engineer.